slee82/llamamelon/trunk/README.txt

 http://en.wikipedia.org/wiki/Apache_Ant

-An Ant build file is basically a makefile in XML.
-At the top you have the project name and the default target.
-Then you have "properties", basically makefile variables like CFLAGS or LDLIBS from Advanced Programming.

 To compile the program, just type "ant compile" in the terminal.
 There should be an ant program wherever you have Java, I know cunix and clic has it.
 All the class files are made in a new directory called "build".